sombriks/cordova-react-issue/README.md

 | before pushing the button | after accepting the picture |
 | ------------------------- | --------------------------- |
 | ![before](before.jpg)     | ![after](after.jpg)         |

+In the end the [chrome://inspect](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/webviews) was instrumental to figure it out and the [react docs](https://reactjs.org/docs/handling-events.html) as well.